wataru-maeda/react-native-boilerplate/README.md

   <img src='https://github.com/wataru-maeda/react-native-boilerplate/blob/feat/expo-router/__DELELE_ME__/demo-dark-theme.gif' width='150px'>
 </p>

-A React Native boilerplate built with Expo that eliminates setup hassles and gets you coding faster.
+Say goodbye to time-consuming setup tasks like restructuring files, installing libraries, and crafting reusable components.
+Our project boilerplate is your solution to eliminate redundant work when starting from scratch.
+It includes only the most commonly-used libraries, so you can hit the ground running with a fully configured setup.
 This template comes pre-configured with essential features like:

 - 📱 File-based routing with Expo Router
 - 🎨 Light/Dark theme support out of the box